Welcome to Norrbotten's museum

 When the ore was discovered in the ore fields, an extensive process started which has gained great importance for the county.
 People have known about the ore for a long time and already in the 1600th century they tried to make mining profitable.
 However, it was only in connection with the construction of the Malmbanan that the attempts were successful and an efficient export of the ore from Gällivare and Kiruna was made possible.
 The ore line is the railway that stretches between the ore ports in Luleå and Narvik.

-With the mining of the ore and the operation of the ore line came an increased need for electricity.
-The power station in Porjus was built and thus the electricity supply was secured.
+With the mining of ore and the operation of the ore railway, there was an increased need for electricity.
+The power station in Porjus was built, thus securing the electricity supply.

-The increased exploitation of northern Sweden, the increased value of the ore and the importance of the ore railway for the country's infrastructure brought about a greater need for a changed defense policy in Sweden.
-The fortress of Boden was built and to protect the county and its assets the garrison of Boden was also established.
+The increased exploitation of northern Sweden, the increased value of the ore and the importance of the ore railway for the country's infrastructure led to a greater need for a changed defense policy in Sweden.
+The Boden Fortress was built, and to protect the county and its assets, the Boden Garrison was also established.

 These different investments are dependent on each other and can be seen as parts of a whole.
 Collectively, they are usually called Norrbotten's technological megasystem, a term coined in the 1990s by Professor Staffan Hansson at Luleå University of Technology.